 Aurelia is one such woman.
 She is a community leader, mother of eight children and a grandmother, too.
 Global warming has resulted in unpredictable weather patterns, rising temperatures and droughts.
 Water sources are drying up or are being polluted by industry.
-Aurelia and her neighbours have to walk four hours a day during two trips to collect water from a natural sinkhole, like a cave, with water at the bottom.
+Aurelia and her neighbours have to walk four hours a day during two trips to collect water from a natural sinkhole with water at the bottom. a natural sinkhole like a cave, with water at the bottom.
 She told a Christian Aid worker, 'Climate change has been killing our crops and this is our food.
 The next thing that will die is us'.